Knowledge Level: Beginner

 The link between intensity and fuelling

 On long training rides or events, regular fuelling is essential.
-Great Britain Cycling Team and Team Sky nutritionist Nigel Mitchell has written a comprehensive guide to pre, during and post ride nutrition.
+The Great Britain Cycling Team nutritionists have written a comprehensive guide to pre, during and post ride nutrition.
 However, many riders find that they suffer from gastric distress, nausea or bloating and struggle to take on adequate food.
 One of the primary reasons for this is riding at too high an intensity.
 If you’re pushing too hard, even marginally, your body will divert blood flow away from your stomach and effectively shut your digestive system down.
 By monitoring your intensity and sticking to known training zones you can prevent this from happening.

 Finding your training zones